Domain decomposition for entropic unbalanced optimal transport: Background

-A \textit{composite partition} is a partition of $I$.
-For each $J$ in a composite partition $\partGeneric$, we define the \textit{composite cells}, and the \textit{composite cell $X$-marginals} respectively by
+A \emph{composite partition} is a partition of $I$.
+For each $J$ in a composite partition $\partGeneric$, we define the \emph{composite cells}, and the \emph{composite cell $X$ and $Y$-marginals} respectively by

+Note that the composite cell $Y$-marginals depend again on some given plan $\pi$.
 For simplicity we will consider two composite partitions $\partA$ and $\partB$. \end{definition}

+The balanced domain decomposition algorithm for solving \eqref{eq:regularized-ot} is stated in Algorithms \ref{alg:DomDecIter} and \ref{alg:DomDec}.
+This formalizes the brief description given in Section \ref{sec:motivation}.
+The key idea is as follows: given a current candidate coupling $\pi \in \Pi(\mu,\nu)$ and some composite partition $\partGeneric$, the objective \eqref{eq:regularized-ot} can be decomposed as

+where $\pi_J \assign \pi \restr (X_J\times Y)$.
+If one now optimizes each given restricted $\pi_J$ for $J \in \partGeneric$ subject to the temporary constraint that its composite cell marginals $\mu_J$ and $\nu_J$ remain fixed, each term in the above sum can be optimized independently and thus the for loop in Algorithm \ref{alg:DomDecIter} line \ref{codeline:cell-for-loop} can be parallelized.
+These temporary constraints may be added if one alternates this procedure between two staggered composite partitions $\partA$ and $\partB$.

-The balanced domain decomposition algorithm for solving \eqref{eq:EntropicOT} is stated in Algorithms \ref{alg:DomDecIter} and \ref{alg:DomDec}.
-Convergence of domain decomposition to the optimal coupling hinges on some form of connectivity property of these partitions, see \cite{BenamouPolarDomainDecomposition1994,asymptotic_domdec_arxiv,BoSch2020}.
+Convergence of domain decomposition to the optimal coupling hinges on some form of connectivity property of $\partA$ and $\partB$, see \cite{BenamouPolarDomainDecomposition1994,asymptotic_domdec_arxiv,BoSch2020}.
+In unbalanced optimal transport these temporary constraints cannot be added as they prevent the overall marginals of $\pi$ from changing.
+Thus a different parallelization strategy is required, which we develop in this article.

-As we shall see, domain decomposition for unbalanced transport does not require such connectivity since the cell subproblems communicate through the shared $Y$ marginal.

 \begin{algorithmfloat}[hbt]

 \textbf{Input}: current coupling $\pi\in \measp(X\times Y)$ and partition $\partGeneric$

 \textbf{Output}: new coupling $\pi'\in \measp(X\times Y)$